Mmm, cheesecake. I’m drooling at the thought. In my opinion, cheesecake is one of the most delicious and sophisticated desserts out there.

 Unfortunately, though, they can be a little complicated.
 And it only gets more difficult when you don’t have a springform pan to bring the cheesecake recipe to life.

-Is a springform necessary for cheesecake, though?
-No. Although I admit that they make the job much easier (and you should consider buying one for the future), you don’t “need” it.
+Although I admit that they make the job much easier (and you should consider buying one for the future), you don’t “need” them.
 You can use almost any other pan, but a 9×13 round pan, tart pan, or disposable tin foil pan works best.

 Hello!
 My name is Michelle, and my family and I are big cheesecake lovers.
 That said, we make cheesecake relatively often.
 While I have a springform pan at home, I have had to find ways to make cheesecakes at my mom’s house without this type of pan.
 Surprisingly, it’s not too tricky!